Hi, I am Evelyn Chen. Welcome to my website!

-I was also recently appointed as a consultant and host for a campaign to promote premium Korean agricultural products amongst chefs in Singapore.
-The events culminated in a conference, one that was supposed to be “live” but has since gone online, that I hosted with more than 20 participating chefs.
+I have also served as a consultant and host for a series of campaigns to promote premium Korean agricultural products amongst chefs in Singapore.
+The events culminated in a conference, one that was supposed to be “live” but had since gone online, that I hosted with more than 20 participating chefs.

 I’ve also been invited as a panel speaker to share my insights on consumer dining trends at regional conferences including the Asia Pacific Regional Food Leadership Conference by Hyatt, an event attended by more than a hundred Hyatt executives and chefs throughout the Asia Pacific region.

 Since 2015, I’ve also served as the Regional Academy Chair (South East Asia, South) for The World’s 50 Best Restaurants and Asia’s 50 Best Restaurants academy.